viewstools/docs/README.md

 If on some point you decide you don't need ViewsDX anymore you can always use generated components .view.js files in another Javascript environment.

-### UI Variable === embedded View
+### Variable === embedded View
 Each View filename can be used as an variable from within another View.
-That way, Views can be embedded in other Views as parts.
-That way you can create your custom variables that will inject the content of mentioned View.
+That way, Views can be embedded in other Views as parts by injecting content of the mentioned View.
 ![Views can be embedded in ](images/embedingViews.jpg)

 For example, say you want to choose different font size for one of your app's button.
 You will want to change it in one place instead of in every place of use.
 1. Extract the button code to separate .view file and save it as file starting with a capital letter
-2. Replace the button code from any other View it's being hardcoded at the moment to the new button `filename.view`
+2. Replace the previous button code with only the name of the extracted View
-3. Go back to `filemname.view` and change the font size there to see it being updated across your app.
+3. From now `Filename.view` is the value of the variable and when you make a style change in it you will see it being updated across your app, in every View that will be going to use it.

-This is how your code should look like BEFORE using custom variable:
+This is a simple View with one Text Block BEFORE using it custom variable:
 ```views
 Text
 text Button Label